benjaminvanesser/ultomaton/README.md

-ULTOMATON is an effects generator built to accompany any acoustic instrumentalist while improvising.
-It uses John Conway's 'Game of Life', a cellular automaton, to trigger events.
-These events are reflected in changes of ULTOMATON's effect parameters.
+ULTOMATON is a generative effects processor built to provide live electronic accompaniment for any acoustic improviser.
+It uses John Conway's Game of Life to trigger events.
+These events are reflected in changes of Ultomaton's effect parameters.

-The Game of Life can be set to spawn life manually or based on the incoming attack of the performer.
-Although the Game of Life is at the very core of this application, ULTOMATON is very much a game of chance, which can be controlled by the performer to a great extent.
-As different settings have a considerable influence on the auditory result, ULTOMATON provides a myriad of electronic backdrops to improvise to.
+Although the Game of Life is at the very core of this application, Ultomaton feels very much like a game of chance, which can be controlled by the performer to a great extent.
+As different settings have a considerable influence on the auditory result, Ultomaton provides a myriad of electronic backdrops to improvise with.

 Quick start: